-MWA Executive Director Ben Gabriel and Board President Addrien Marx will welcome you to WildFest Weekend, to be followed by Flathead-Kootenai Chapter president Bret Luedke.
-Ben, Addrien, and Bret will provide organizational and chapter-level updates on MWA’s current campaigns.
+MWA Executive Director Ben Gabriel and Board President Addrien Marx will welcome you to WildFest Weekend, to be followed by Flathead-Kootenai Chapter president Bret Luedke and John Todd, Deputy Director of MWA.
+Ben, Addrien, Bret, and John Todd will provide organizational and chapter-level updates on MWA’s current campaigns.

 Learn about the Whitefish Range Partnership

 Hear from members of the coalition that worked together to make broadly supported management recommendations for over 300,000 acres of the Flathead National Forest.
 Panelists include Paul Mackenzie, Dave Hadden, Bob Brown, Chip Weber, and Amy Robinson,.
 The discussion will be moderated by working group participant and MWA board member Debo Powers.